isomerpages/mse/_take-action/2f-sgeco-faqs.md

 Grants will be given out on a reimbursement basis upon completion of project milestones.
 The project milestones and deliverables will be set and agreed by both applicant and the Trust before the commencement of the project.

-Upon achieving agreed milestones and deliverables, the applicant should submit these documents within one month of milestone date:
+Upon achieving agreed milestones and deliverables, the applicant should submit these documents within one month of the milestone date:

 - Project progress/completion report
 - For projects with approved funding quantum of $30,000 or below, applicants shall submit original/certified true copies of invoices/payment records.